An Introduction to the Discharging Method via Graph Coloring: Edge-coloring and List Edge-coloring

 \begin{thm}[\cite{LZ}] If $G$ is a graph with $\mad(G)<6$ and $\Delta(G)\ge 8$, then $\chi'(G)=\Delta(G)$. \end{thm}

 \begin{proof} Let $G$ be a minimal counterexample, and let $k=\Delta(G)$.
 Since $\chi'(G)>k$ requires an edge-critical subgraph with the same maximum degree, we may assume that $G$ is edge-critical.
-Since VAL gives each vertex at least two $k$-neighbors, $\delta(G)\geq 2$.
+By VAL, each vertex has at least two $k$-neighbors, so $\delta(G)\geq 2$.
 We use discharging with initial charge $d(v)$; it suffices to show that each vertex ends with charge at least $6$.

 (R1) If $d(v)\le 4$, then $v$ takes $\FR{6-d(v)}{d(v)}$ from each neighbor.

 (R2) If $d(v)\in\{5,6\}$, then $v$ takes $\FR14$ from each $6^+$-neighbor.

 For $v\in V(G)$, let $j$ be the least degree among vertices in $N_G(v)$.
 If $j<k$, then $v$ has at least $k+1-j$ neighbors of degree $k$, by VAL.
 Hence $k+1-j\le d(v)-1$, which yields $j\ge 10-d(v)$ since $k\ge8$.
 Note that $7^+$-vertices take no charge.